 150 lb=68.0388555 kg150\ \text{lb} = 68.0388555\ \text{kg}

-For everyday uses such as body weight, rounding to one decimal place is usually enough:
+For everyday uses such as body weight, rounding to one decimal place is enough:

 68.0 kg\approx 68.0\ \text{kg}

-That gives you the useful habit: calculate first, then round to match the situation.
+That is the habit to build: calculate first, then round to match the situation.

 1502.268.2\frac{150}{2.2} \approx 68.2

-One common mistake is using 2.22.2 in the wrong direction.
-Dividing by 2.22.2 is a shortcut for pounds to kilograms.
-Multiplying by about 2.22.2 goes the other way, from kilograms to pounds.
+One frequent slip is using 2.22.2 in the wrong direction.
+Dividing by 2.22.2 takes pounds to kilograms; multiplying by about 2.22.2 goes the other way, kilograms to pounds.

-Another mistake is rounding too early.
-Keep a few extra digits until the end, especially if you will use the answer in another calculation.
+A second is rounding too early.
+Keep a few extra digits until the end, especially when the answer feeds another calculation.

-A third mistake is treating an estimate as exact.
-A rough answer may be fine for conversation or a quick check, but not for dosing, baggage limits, or technical work.
+A third is treating an estimate as exact.
+A rough answer is fine for conversation or a quick sanity check, but not for dosing, baggage limits, or technical work.
+You will meet this conversion in fitness tracking, travel, shipping, nutrition labels, medical forms, and science classes — the math stays identical, but how carefully you round depends on the stakes.

 Need help with a problem?